icyJoseph/use-reactive-local-storage/README.md

 One way out, would be to bail out on setting state, by reading from the store right before returning from `setState`, serialize the update, and compare both, if it's the same string, don't do anything to the local storage.

-> This API, as it, doesn't support passing a function to update state, but it could!
-I deleted it for this demo.
+> This API, doesn't support passing a function to update state, but it could!
+In fact, I deleted it for this demo.

 In the above snippet, to avoid leaking the iframe to the hook, I have an object called `storage`, which exposes the methods I care about.
 This is how `storage` is made: